jayzheng98/jayzheng98.github.io/_notes/ArangoDB.md

  - *[Tutorial2](https://www.arangodb.com/tutorials/tutorial-python/): Drive it with Python*
  - *[Tutorial3](https://github.com/jayzheng98/jayzheng98.github.io/blob/master/files/ArangoDB-GraphCourse_Beginners.pdf?raw=true): A basic but comprehensive graph course for freshers*

 **2.** This note will mainly record my operations on ArangoDB while working on this [project](/projects/project2).
-To be more specific, it will show you the processes of importing the output of this [academic paper](/publication/paper-number-1) into the "BRON" graph that was already constructed
+To be more specific, **the next 3 chapters** will be a practical tutorial and show you the processes of importing the output of this [ paper](/publication/paper-number-1) into the "BRON" graph that was already constructed

 <div align="center"> <img alt="arango0" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/arango0.png?raw=true" width="760px"> </div><br>